synbiosystems/Gene-Expression-Across-Growth-Stages/README.md

 # GEAGS-Files
 All the files required to run the GEAGS CRN model

+## Installation:
+To run the files in the repository, user can clone this repository via git. <br>
+Once cloned, we recommend installing the dependencies in a new Virtual Environment as some of the package versions may not be the latest. <br>
+After setting up the environment, user can install the dependencies using the command: pip install -r requirements.txt

 BioCRNpyler_Propensities.py:
 This file contains all the propensities that are used in the CRN.
 BioCRNpyler_Mechanisms.py imports them from here to define the mechanisms